Tool lesson

 6HandoffNext toolOnly route a validated hypothesis into Fair Value, Pivot, Seasonal, COT, Calendar, or Backtest.

-The desk note is the capstone habit: evidence, stability, sensitivity, watchlist context, invalidation, and next-tool handoff.
+The desk note is the capstone habit: evidence, stability, sensitivity, watchlist context, invalidation, and the next tool step.
 It should help the learner know what to check next without sounding like advice.

 Interactive desk lab